Citation, DOI, disclosures and article data

 Alternative classifications include:

-By the time the diagnosis of pulmonary arterial hypertension is made, 90% of patients have an abnormal chest radiograph 3 although sensitivity and specificity are low 12.
-Features include:
+By the time the diagnosis of pulmonary arterial hypertension is made, 90% of patients have an abnormal chest radiograph 3, although sensitivity and specificity are low 12.
+Features include11:

 When screening patients with a clinical suspicion of pulmonary hypertension, echocardiography findings can be used to grade the probability of elevated pulmonary artery pressures being present on right heart catheterization, as well as identify possible precipitants such as an atrial septal defect, valvular regurgitation or stenosis, or left ventricular diastolic dysfunction 20,21